 We spoke with folks in town who visit often for special dinners or events.
-In fact, we spent one evening at the Golden Bee Saloon, a sing-a-long bar that was packed with locals – always a good sign.
+In fact, we spent one evening at the Golden Bee Saloon, a sing-a-long bar with an English pub feel that was packed with locals – always a good sign.

 In fact, the entire resort could be considered a western art museum.
 There are beautiful paintings and sculptures throughout the properties and it is worth carving out time to view them.
 A few of the pieces are originals, but only a handful of folks know which ones.
 Most are giclee replicas and if you look closely, you’ll find the same painting more than once throughout the various properties.

-Our stay was divided into two experiences, the Wilderness Experience at Cloud Camp, 9,000 feet above sea level, and a more traditional vacation at the Broadmoor resort’s main hotel.
-Below is our itinerary for both with our must dos, plus what we’d do differently, and some extra’s on our bucket list for next time.
+Our stay was divided into two experiences, the Wilderness Experience at Cloud Camp, 9,000 feet above sea level, and a more traditional vacation at The Broadmoor Resort’s main hotel.
+Below is our itinerary for both with our must-dos, plus what we’d do differently, and some extras on our bucket list for next time.

-In order to get to Cloud Camp, you must drive THROUGH the Cheyenne Mountain Zoo.
+In order to get to Cloud Camp, you must drive through the Cheyenne Mountain Zoo.
 The giraffe feedings looked like a lot of fun and apparently the Australian Walkabout is a must do.

-Getting to Cloud Camp.
-However, our animal encounter consisted of stopping at the Cloud Camp barn where we met our steeds, two retired Grand Canyon mules Norah and Bankston, for the final climb to camp.
+Our animal encounter consisted of stopping at the Cloud Camp barn where we met our steeds, two retired Grand Canyon mules named Norah and Bankston, for the final climb to camp.
 Both Norah and Bankston were more interested in sneaking a grassy snack than the path to our destination, easing us into the slower pace of life in the clouds.

-Cooking Club at Cloud Camp.
 Don’t just come hungry to Cloud Camp, come starving.
 Cloud Camp is all-inclusive and they don’t skimp on meals, or snacks, or drinks.
 To get a glimpse of the magic in the kitchen, guests are invited to participate in Cooking Club.

 My husband and I accepted an adult beverage and an apron and joined Chef Jonathon in the kitchen to learn how to make the asparagus soup and béarnaise sauce on the menu that evening.
 My husband was excited to report back to my son the techniques we learned for making the sauce.
 The two of them had tried, and failed to make something similar the week before.

-Social Hour.
 Our work done in the kitchen, we retired to the patio for cocktails, appetizers, and conversation before dinner.
 This was one of my favorite things about Cloud Camp.
 There are only 11 one and two-bedroom cabins, so it’s a very intimate setting.
 It was fun to have other couples to talk to during dinner, and get to know, if only briefly.

 Staff at camp were more like family friends who had invited us to their gorgeous mountain retreat for the weekend.
 They seemed to enjoy being there as much as we did and were truly excited to share their knowledge of the area.